ObolNetwork/charon/docs/architecture.md

     // Sign signs the unsigned duty data set.
     Sign(context.Context, Duty, UnsignedDataSet) error

-    // RegisterParSigDB registers a function to store partially signed data sets.
+    // RegisterShareSigDB registers a function to store partially signed data sets.
-    RegisterParSigDB(func(context.Context, Duty, ParSignedDataSet) error)) }
+    RegisterShareSigDB(func(context.Context, Duty, ShareSignedDataSet) error)) }
 ```

-### ParSigDB
+### ShareSigDB
 The partial signature database persists partial BLS threshold signatures received internally (from the local Charon node's VC(s))
 as well as externally (from other nodes in cluster).
-It calls the `ParSigEx` component with signatures received internally to share them with all peers in the cluster.
+It calls the `ParSigExchange` component with signatures received internally to share them with all peers in the cluster.
-When sufficient partial signatures have been received for a duty, it calls the `SigAgg` component.
+When sufficient partial signatures have been received for a duty, it calls the `SigCombiner` component.

 Partial signatures in the database have one of the following states:

  - `Internal`: Received from local VC, not broadcasted yet.
  - `Broadcasted`: Received from peer, or broadcasted to peers.
- - `Aggregated`: Sent to `SigAgg` service.
+ - `Aggregated`: Sent to `SigCombiner` service.
  - `Expired`: Not eligible for aggregation anymore (too old).

 The data model for entries in this DB is defined as: